Acciorocketships/mrs-gym/README.md

 		5. "set_speeds": sets the speeds of the individual propellors (rad/s) [wfront, wleft, wback, wright]
 	- START_POS: ((N_AGENTS x 3) tensor OR torch.distributions.distribution.Distribution) sets the starting positions or the distribution from which the starting positions are sampled.
 		1. (N_AGENTS x 3) tensor: specifies fixed starting positions for the agents
 		2. (3) distribution: a distribution whose sample() method yields a (3) tensor is used to independently set the starting positions for each agent.
-If there are any overlapping agents, they will be re-sampled.
+If there are any overlapping agents (given the specified AGENT_RADIUS), they will be re-sampled.
 		3. (N_AGENTS x 3) distribution: a joint distribution whose sample() method yields a (N_AGENTS x 3) tensor is used to set the starting positions for the whole swarm.
 This can be useful for using a generator to output a fixed suite of starting positions to compare different algorithms with the same initial conditions.
 	- START_ORI ((3) tensor OR (6) tensor OR (N_AGENTS x 3) tensor OR (N_AGENTS x 6) tensor): specifies the starting orientations or the distribution of starting orientations
 		1. ((3) tensor OR (N_AGENTS x 3) tensor: sets the exact euler angles (rad) in [roll, pitch, yaw] format.
 If a (3) tensor is given, then all of the orientations are the same.
 		2. ((6) tensor OR (N_AGENTS x 6) tensor: sets the range of possible euler angles, to be sampled from a uniform distribution [roll_low, pitch_low, yaw_low, roll_high, pitch_high, yaw_high]
 	- DT: (float) sets the timestep for the environment.
 The default is 0.01s
-	- REAL_TIME: (bool) If true, the environment runs asynchronously.
-If false, one time step elapses whenever env.step(actions) is called.
+	- REAL_TIME: (bool) If True, the environment runs asynchronously.
+If False, one time step elapses whenever env.step(actions) is called.
-	- HEADLESS: (bool) If true, the simulation runs without a GUI component.
+	- HEADLESS: (bool) If True, the simulation runs without a GUI component.

 2. `reset`